 You already have ribs and a pulled pork sandwich on your list of things to eat in Memphis, but what about some of our more interesting barbecue dishes?
 We’re talking about barbecue spaghetti, barbecue pizza, barbecue nachos, deep-fried Cornish game hen, and even BBQ tofu for the veggie-inclined.
 You can find these dishes at many of our ‘que restaurants.

 3. Meet the Beer-Drinking Goats of Beale Street

 Stop in to Silky O’Sullivan’s on Beale Street for a chance to see one of Memphis’s weirder mascots - the beer-drinking goats.
 This Irish establishment, known for its mystery cocktail the “Diver” served in a big yellow buckets and nightly piano bar singalongs also has a couple of goats hanging out on their patio in a specially designed pen.
 As far as the sign “BEWARE: Irish Diving Goats”, this may be more for your entertainment than your safety.

 4. See the Shrunken Head

-The Museum of Science - Pink Palace is odd enough on its own: the father of modern grocery stores and founder of Piggly Wiggly Clarence Saunders built this large mansion out of pink stone in the 1920s and left it to the city to turn into a museum.
+The Memphis Museum of Science and History is odd enough on its own: the father of modern grocery stores and founder of Piggly Wiggly Clarence Saunders built this large mansion out of pink stone in the 1920s and left it to the city to turn into a museum.
 Among its treasures—which include a Planetarium, enormous flea circus, and taxidermied polar bear—is a shrunken head, donated by a world traveler who visited South American tribes known to take part in this unbelievable ritual.
 You’ll have to see the head for yourself to decide if it’s the real thing.